+Abstract.
 High-latitude soils store vast amounts of perennially frozen and therefore inert organic matter.
-With rising global temperatures and consequent permafrost degradation, a part of this carbon store will become available for microbial decay and eventual release to the atmosphere.
-We have developed a simplified, two-dimensional multi-pool model to estimate the strength and timing of future carbon dioxide (CO2) and methane (CH4) fluxes from newly thawed permafrost carbon (i.e. carbon thawed when temperatures rise above pre-industrial levels).
-We have especially simulated carbon release from deep deposits in Yedoma regions by describing abrupt thaw under thermokarst lakes.
-10 The computational efficiency of our model allowed us to run large, multi-centennial ensembles under various scenarios of future warming to express uncertainty inherent to simulations of the permafrost-carbon feedback.
+With rising global temperatures and consequent permafrost degradation, a part of this carbon stock will become available for microbial decay and eventual release to the atmosphere.
+We have developed a simplified, two-dimensional multi-pool model to estimate the strength and timing of future carbon dioxide (CO2) and methane (CH4) fluxes from newly thaved permafrost carbon (i.e. carbon thawed when temperatures rise above pre-industrial levels).
+We have especially simulated carbon release from deep deposits in Yedoma regions by describing abrupt thaw under newly formed thermokarst lakes.
+The computational efficiency of our model allowed us to run large, multi-centennial ensembles under various scenarios of future warming to express uncertainty inherent to simulations of the permafrost carbon feedback.

-Under moderate warming of the representative concentration pathway (RCP) 2.6 scenario, cumulated CO2 fluxes from newly thawed permafrost carbon amount to 20 to 58 petagrammes of carbon (Pg-C) (68% range) by the year 2100 and reach 40 to 98 Pg-C in 2300.
-The much larger permafrost degradation under strong warming (RCP8.5) results in cumulated CO_2 release of 42-141 and 157-313 Pg-C (68 % ranges) in the years 2100 and 2300, respectively.
-Our estimates do only consider fluxes from newly thawed permafrost but not from soils already part of the seasonally thawed active layer under preindustrial climate.
-Our simulated methane fluxes contribute a few percent to total permafrost carbon release yet they can cause up to 40% of total permafrost-affected radiative forcing in the 21st century (upper 68 % range).
-We infer largest methane emission rates of about 50 Tg-CH4 year-1 around the mid of the 21st century when simulated thermokarst lake extent is at its maximum and when abrupt thaw under thermokarst lakes is accounted for.
-CH4 release from newly thawed carbon in wetland-affected deposits is only discernible in the 22nd and 23rd century because of the absence of abrupt thaw processes.
-We further show that release from organic matter stored in deep deposits of Yedoma regions does crucially affect our

-1Potsdam Institute for Climate Impact Research, Potsdam, Germany simulated circumpolar methane fluxes.
-The additional warming through the release from newly thawed permafrost carbon proved only slightly dependent on the pathway of anthropogenic emission and amounts about 0.03-0.14 °C (68 % ranges) by end of the century.
-The warming increased further in the 22nd and 23rd century and was most pronounced under the RCP6.0 scenario with adding 0.16-0.39 °C (68 % range) to simulated global mean surface air temperatures in the year 2300.
+Under moderate warming of the representative concentration pathway (RCP) 2.6 scenario, cumulated CO_2 fluxes from newly thawed permafrost carbon amount to 20 to 58 petagrams of carbon (Pg-C) (68 % range) by the year 2100 and reach 40 to 98 Pg-C in 2300.
+The much larger permafrost degradation under strong warming (RCP8.5) results in cumulated CO_2 release of 42 to 141 Pg-C and 157 to 313 Pg-C (68 % ranges) in the years 2100 and 2300, respectively.
+Our estimates only consider fluxes from newly thawed permafrost, not from soils already part of the seasonally thawed active layer under pre-industrial climate.
+Our simulated CH4 fluxes contribute a few percent to total permafrost carbon release yet they can cause up to 40 % of total permafrostaffected radiative forcing in the 21st century (upper 68 % range).
+We infer largest CH4 emission rates of about 50 Tg-CH4 per year around the middle of the 21st century when simulated thermokarst lake extent is at its maximum and when abrupt thaw under thermokarst lakes is taken into account.
+CH4 release from newly thawed carbon in wetlandaffected deposits is only discernible in the 22nd and 23rd century because of the absence of abrupt thaw processes.
+We further show that release from organic matter stored in deep deposits of Yedoma regions crucially affects our simulated circumpolar CH4 fluxes.
+The additional warming through the release from newly thawed permafrost carbon proved only slightly dependent on the pathway of anthropogenic emission and amounts to about 0.03-0.14 °C (68 % ranges) by end of the century.
+The warming increased further in the 22nd and 23rd century and was most pronounced under the RCP6.0 scenario, adding 0.16 to 0.39 °C (68 % range) to simulated global mean surface air temperatures in the year 2300.